-What is the best paranormal photo you have ever seen?
+Think of the best paranormal photo you've ever seen.
 It was probably something that caused you to stop and really think.
-The Internet is full of paranormal photographs ranging from pictures of what may be ghosts to pictures of dead animals believed to be the cryptid known as El Chupacabra.
+The internet is full of paranormal photographs ranging from pictures of what may be ghosts to images of dead animals believed to be the cryptid known as El Chupacabra.
+These tips can help you take better paranormal photos and understand how to evaluate what you see from others.

-- Visit a location where paranormal activity has been reported.
+Visit a location where paranormal activity has been reported.
 Try to go at a time when there aren't very many people present.
-If private property get permission.
+If it's on private property get permission and don't trespass.

 - Use a tripod to minimize movement while the picture is being taken.